BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-09-driving-down-infra-cost-collaboration-vercel-aws.md

   - Jens
   - Stefan
 topics:
-  - Driving down infrastructure cost
+  - Infrastructure Cost Reduction
-  - Collaboration features
+  - Collaboration Features
-  - Vercel
+  - Vercel Strategy
-  - AWS
+  - AWS Strategy
-  - Startup strategy
-  - Product differentiation
 summary: |
   Jens and Stefan discuss strategies for driving down infrastructure costs, the importance of collaboration features, and how companies like Vercel and AWS approach these challenges in the startup ecosystem.
 tags: